johnjimi/Kiyoshimo/multiTableDatabase/readme.txt

 Multi-Table Database - Tracks

-- Similar to itunes build, but we are building one with scratch.
+- Similar to Apple's itunes build (probably not), but we are building one with scratch.